scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 (There will be _a lot_ more examples later.)

-None of these examples are Top 40 songs or best-selling novels.
+None of these examples are Top 40 song ideas or best-selling novel ideas.
 None of them contain artistic content.
-Your _action_ on them may lead to creating one!
+Your _action_ on them though may lead to creating one!

 When someone offers composition and songwriting advice, a lot of time it's in the form of meta ideas.
 There's really no shortage of these.
 With most advice, the power is acting on them, not merely acknowledging them.
 How do we do that?

 ## Acting on Meta Ideas

-The creative act is a confounding thing.
-The innocent mind of a child has no trouble generating a multitude of ideas.
-Effortlessly - unquestionably obvious to the uninhibited child.
+The creative act is a (confounding) thing.
+The (unrestrained) mind of a child has no trouble generating a multitude of ideas.
 As soon as you try to define the creative process and use it productively, it often drifts away and stays just out of reach.
 It can be confounding to study, and for many it's blocked by psychological inhibitions.

 The recommendations of great creative minds, like [Stephen Pressfield in his "War of Art"](https://sivers.org/book/WarOfArt) will remind us of the "1% inspiration, 99% perspiration" dogma.
 Put your ass in the chair at the same time every day and "do the work."
 I've been rebelling against this wisdom for a long time.
 I thought spontaneous inspiration was the supreme Ideal of idea creation.

-Thinking more clearly about it, I realized I need to separate the creative act into two essential pieces.
-If I'm consumed by some particular concrete idea, I'm going to go with it.
-If not, there are just too many meta ideas to make excuses anymore.
+I now realize the need to separate the creative act into two approaches.
+The first is simply going with some particular concrete idea if I'm consumed by it at the moment.
+The other is to take regularly advantage of the many meta ideas that are out there (and yet to be created).
 [Scott Adams in "How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life"](https://sivers.org/book/HowToFail) explains that systems beat ideas.
 Having a creative habit is better than a single amazing idea.

 Can meta ideas be prescriptive or formulaic?
 Absolutely.
 Part of the creative process is making something interesting from simple instructions.
 Another part of the process is making meta ideas personal.
 Which meta ideas are most inspiring to you?
 If none, can you come up with some (perhaps by using [divergent thinking](https://www.youtube.com/watch?v=KYgEfriJsR8))?
 You won't know unless you put in the work.